For keto-dieters who also incorporate exercise, it may seem like you’re always thirsty. Why? Because your diet now lacks electrolytes, like sodium.

 For additional benefits, consider choosing a keto-friendly electrolyte drink that uses exogenous ketones.

-Kenetik’s Exogenous Ketone Drinks provide a refreshing, tangy shot of electrolytes mixed with a potent serving of ultra-high-quality BHB ketones.
+Kenetik’s Exogenous Ketone Drinks provide a refreshing, sugar-free and tangy shot of electrolytes mixed with a potent serving of ultra-high-quality BHB ketones.

 These exogenous ketones provide many of the same benefits as metabolic ketosis.
 They can also help satiate cravings, making the ketosis transition smoother.